Having a tough time getting a personal loan in Singapore because of a bad credit rating? Here’s what you can do to improve your chances.

 Like the banks, finance companies also rely on your credit rating and history to assess your risk as a borrower.
 (They are, after all, providing you with an unsecured loan.)

-However, finance companies may have different risk appetites, or offer a different package (such as with higher interest rates) that you might qualify for.
+However, finance companies may have different risk appetites, or offer a different package (such as having higher interest rates) that you might qualify for.

 One exception is Credit Culture, one of six fintech companies selected by the Ministry of Law in a pilot program to diversify the business model of personal loans in Singapore.
-Credit Culture offers interest rates starting from 0.8% per month, with a cap of 1% per month and no early repayment penalties.
+Credit Culture offers interest rates starting from 0.8% per month, capped at 1% per month and no early repayment penalties.

 As licensed moneylending is a high-risk, high-reward venture, such companies may only be willing to offer small loan amounts.
 Lending a small amount makes it easier for them to recover the principal amount – they would only need to collect a few high-interest payments.
 This reduces the risk of them making a loss.

-In the event that you do decide to follow from a licensed moneylender, make sure you understand clearly the repayment schedule, the terms and conditions of the loan package, and give yourself a waiting period to think it over.
+In the event you do see the need to resort to a licensed moneylender, make sure you understand clearly the repayment schedule, the terms and conditions of the loan package, and give yourself a waiting period to think it over.

 Read these next: